 The general problem of detecting changes from snapshots of data has been studied before from different angles.
 For example, [WF74] defines a string-to-string correction problem as the problem of finding the best sequence of insert, delete, and update operations that transform one string to another.
 The problem is developed further in [Wag75], which adds the "swap" operation to the list of edit operations.
 These papers also introduce the structure of a "trace" or a matching between the characters of the strings being compared as a useful tool for computing an edit script.
 A simpler change detection problem for strings, using only insertions and deletions as edit operations has been studied extensively [Mye86, WMG90].
 The idea of a longest common subsequence replaces the idea of a trace in this simpler problem.
-A variant of the algorithm presented in [Mye86] for computing the longest common subsequence is implemented in the gnudiff [HHS+] program.
+A variant of the algorithm presented in [Mye86] for computing the longest common subsequence is implemented in the qnudiff [HHS+] program.
 All these algorithms work with strings, that is, with flat-file, or relational data, and are not suitable for computing changes in structured data.

-In [ZS89, SZ90], the authors define a change detection problem for ordered trees, using insertion, deletion, and label-update as the edit operations, observing its added difficulty compared to the equivalent problem for strings; they also present an efficient dynamic-programming based algorithm to solve that problem.
-A proof of the $\mathcal{NP}$ -hardness of a similar change detection problem (using insertion, deletion, and label-update) for unordered trees is presented in [ZWS95], which also presents an algorithm for a restricted version of the change detection problem.
-An important assumption made by the algorithms in [ZS89, SZ90, ZWS95] is that the cost of updating any label to any other label is always less than the cost of deleting a node with the old label and inserting a node with the new label.
+In [ZS89, SZ90], the authors define a change detection problem for ordered trees, using insertion, deletion, and labelupdate as the edit operations, observing its added difficulty compared to the equivalent problem for strings; they also present an efficient dynamic-programming based algorithm to solve that problem.
+A proof of the \mathcal{NP} -hardness of a similar change detection problem (using insertion, deletion, and label-update) for unordered trees is presented in [ZWS95], which also presents an algorithm for a restricted version of the change detection problem.
+In [SWZS94], the authors present an enumerative (exponential time) algorithm for the change detection problem for unordered trees, as well as heuristic algorithms based on search techniques such as simulated annealing.
+An important assumption made by the algorithms in [ZS89, SZ90, ZWS95, SWZS94] is that the cost of updating any label to any other label is always less than the cost of deleting a node with the old label and inserting a node with the new label.
 While this restriction is reasonable for some domains, it does not always lead to intuitive results.
 For example, consider two trees with the same structure, but completely different labels on the nodes (e.g., two trees representing different query results, but with a similar structure).
 Assuming the cost of label update is always lower than the cost of the corresponding insertion and deletion will result in an edit script that simply updates all the labels in the trees.
 While this is technically sound, it is not the semantically desirable result for this example.